Ulverston - Barrow - Furness Peninsula drive

 Coordinates: N 54.15541, W 3.08612

 The area around Birkrigg Common contains a number of Bronze Age relics and the Druid’s Stone Circle is one of the more impressive.
-There are two roughly concentric stone circles although the outer one is mostly obscured by turf and vegetation.
+There are two roughly concentric stone circles, although the outer one is mostly obscured by turf and vegetation.
 The double circle is quite unique in the UK and evidence indicates that it was used for burials.
-Although relatively small and not quite complete it is worth visiting if only for the surrounding views.
-The circle is approx 100m north of the stated parking area.
+Although relatively small and not quite complete, it is worth visiting if only for the surrounding views.
+The circle is approx 100m north of the stated parking area, following the grassy path.
 Free parking and entry but no facilities nearby and beware of soft verges on the roadside.

-Continue along the minor road which descends and soon rejoins the A5087 coast road at a T junction.
-Turn right and pass through the ancient oak woodland of Sea Wood.
-Soon leave the wood behind and enter more open country with good views across Morecambe Bay.
-Before long the road passes the village of Baycliff on the right and the Fishermans Arms Hotel.
+Continue along the minor road which very soon meets Sea Wood on the right.
+There is some rough parking and pedestrian access to this attractive ancient oak woodland.
+The road descends a little more and soon rejoins the A5087 coast road at a T junction where you turn right.
+The next section of coast road is a delight, passing through Sea Wood, then undulating through green pastures with some fabulous coastal views over Morecambe Bay and ahead towards Blackpool tower in the far distance.
+Soon, you pass the village of Baycliff on the right and the whitewashed Fishermans Arms Hotel.
 Continue beyond the village for approx 0.7 miles to a cross roads where you turn left to Aldingham.
 The minor road soon enters the small village and descends to the coast where there is parking on the left adjacent to the church.